Are you looking for Solo Senior Travel tips?

 Solo Senior Travel Tips: Do Your Research and Plan Ahead

-Planning, reserving and confirming sooner rather than later will lessen fears of the unknown.
-Once your destination is resolved with target dates, you can then turn your attention to researching airlines and land transportation.
+Once your destination is resolved with target dates, you can attend to researching airlines and land transportation.

 I opted for UBER transportation.
 That turned out to be quite an eventful trip!
-More about that later.

-Solo Senior Travel Tip: Pack Lightly
+Solo Senior Travel Tips: Pack Lightly

 You have heard this advice before I know.
 But it certainly bears repeating.
 If possible, depending on your destination, aim to pack everything in a roll-aboard suitcase.
-Plus a medium-size over-the-shoulder carry-on.

 For specific suggestions on this, read about packing lightly here.